title: Jesus is our Lord published: true

 all are yours, and you are Christ’s, and Christ is God’s. -- 1 Corinthians 3:23 (ESV)

 According to Paul, when Christ had submitted himself under God's authority, he had received all that is God's.
-If we submit ourselves under Christ's authority, we too will receive all that is Christ's!
+If we submit ourselves under Christ's authority, we too will have authority over all that Christ has authority.

 King of Kings